JOERILEY.WORK

 UC San Diego

 "Topic" comes from the Greek topos, meaning place.
 We tend to think of "place" as a fixed location, typically on land.
 This speculative design "special topics" course focuses on design relating to a "place" that is unfixed and fluid: the Earth's ocean.
 We will consider the ocean and other fluid environmental systems in ways that complicate the association of place with land, property, and fixed locations.
 We will explore the place(s) of critical and speculative design in fluid environments, focusing specifically on ocean systems and maritime social practices.
-The course will move away from traditional boundaries of studio and classroom and into San Diego’s coastal ecosystems, deep sea environments, labs where marine life is scrutinized, studied, and even designed, oceanographic archives, and centers and edges of traditional and Indigenous maritime craft.
+The course will move away from traditional boundaries of studio and classroom and into regional watersheds, coastal ecosystems, deep sea environments, labs where marine life is scrutinized, studied, and even designed, oceanographic archives, and centers and edges of traditional and Indigenous maritime craft.

-Learning Objectives and Outcomes:
+Learning objectives and outcomes:

-Demonstrate knowledge of an ongoing “oceanic turn” in the fields of visual art and design
+• Demonstrate knowledge of, and a critical perspective on, an ongoing “oceanic turn” in the fields of visual art and design

 Student work samples: